BitWin24/bitwin24/README.md

-MAG Core integration/staging repository
+BITWIN24 Core integration/staging repository
 =====================================

 [![Build Status](https://travis-ci.org/bitwin24network/bitwin24.svg?branch=master)](https://travis-ci.org/bitwin24network/bitwin24) [![GitHub version](https://badge.fury.io/gh/bitwin24network%2Fbitwin24.svg)](https://badge.fury.io/gh/bitwin24network%2Fbitwin24)

-Since 2017, our primary focus has been on promoting the usage of [MAG](https://bitwin24network.io), an open source cryptocurrency, for real-world use cases while providing truly decentralized solutions to our users.
+Since 2017, our primary focus has been on promoting the usage of [BITWIN24](https://bitwin24network.io), an open source cryptocurrency, for real-world use cases while providing truly decentralized solutions to our users.

 To achieve this, we have built a suite of tools ([BitWin24 Merchant Tools](https://merchant.bitwin24network.io)) for merchants to easily and securely transact without any middleman.
 These tools provide merchants with automated invoicing and seamless integration to the most common online shopping platforms (e.g. WooCommerce).
 Get setup with a merchant account in no time.
 It is free, peer-to-peer and secure.